HermanL02/WarwickUniversity-Notes/202404/Review.md

 END
 ```
 2. a) a conjunction means and, which requires all the options to be true, but implication can in some extent can be False-> True, which does not meet the requirement.
 Ex. if I want to have aa = 1 and bb = 1, if I use a->b, it could implies a condition which aa!=1 and bb=1, which may also pass the pre condtion.
+3. a) Includes, Sees, Extends
    b)  Includes and sees cannot use all the functions from a resources
-	c)
-1. a) Includes, Sees, Extends
-   b)
+	c) Sees cannot use another machines variable in its invarient
 5. a) B0 is the “concrete” subset of the B language.
 Int, boolean, sets, array/record of them.
 b)
 ```